Reveleq/Kojsowiocki-angular/README.md

 # KOJSOWIOCKI-ANGULAR

-Regional team website design created using Angular Express and MongodB.
+Regional team website design created using: Angular, Express and MongodB.
 The page contains sections:
 - About us
 - History
 - Achievements